charleswagner/SpecPilot/.specpilot/engine/reference/logging_rules.md

 **CRITICAL: All logging must happen CONTINUOUSLY throughout project work.
 Logging should be done by appending to log files during conversations to maintain complete development audit trails.**

-**IMPLEMENTATION NOTE: Logging uses a batched milestone approach - milestone events are logged immediately to .specpilot/workspace/logs/specpilot.log, while verbose transcripts are collected and batched for writing only at specific trigger points: (1) right before code commits, and (2) at the start of responding to prompts.
+**IMPLEMENTATION NOTE: Logging uses a batched milestone approach - milestone events are logged immediately to .specpilot/workspace/[current_user_id]/logs/specpilot.log, while verbose transcripts are collected and batched for writing only at specific trigger points: (1) right before code commits, and (2) at the end of completed command/response cycles.
 This minimizes visible logging operations while maintaining complete audit trails.**

 **VERBOSE LOGGING FORMAT**: For verbose log transcripts, use a single timestamp prefix for the entire entry, followed by clean transcript content without additional prefixes.
 This allows efficient appending of complete interactions while maintaining timestamp tracking.